-To be eligible for submission to REF 2021, all journal articles and conference proceedings (with an ISSN) accepted for publication from April 2016 must be made open access (OA) where possible.
-The easiest way to do this is through the green OA route, by depositing the author accepted manuscript (AAM) in myPublications.
-This must be done, as of April 2018, within 3 months of the acceptance date and definitely no later than three months after first publication.
+To be eligible for submission to future REF exercises, all journal articles and conference proceedings (with an ISSN) must be made open access (OA) where possible.
+The easiest way to do this is through the green OA route, by depositing the author's accepted manuscript (AAM) in myPublications.
+This must be done within 3 months of the acceptance date.

 Library staff will then check the details and make them available in White Rose Research Online (WRRO).The AAM will only be made available open access in WRRO if permitted by the publisher, and after any embargo period has expired.

 Articles available through the gold OA route on first publication are also eligible for submission to the REF.
 However, it is strongly recommended that these are also deposited in WRRO via myPublications.